Storage Media Output Format

 is the size in bytes of the binary data record that follows the Session Record header.
 The Storage Daemon has no idea of the actual contents of the binary data record.
 For standard Unix files, the data record typically contains the file attributes or the file data.
 For a sparse file the first 64 bits of the file data contains the storage address for the data block.

 The Record Header is never split across two blocks.
 If there is not enough room in a block for the full Record Header, the block is padded to the end with zeros and the Record Header begins in the next block.
 The data record, on the other hand, may be split across multiple blocks and even multiple physical volumes.
 When a data record is split, the second (and possibly subsequent) piece of the data is preceded by a new Record Header.
+In this case the first record header has DataSize equal to total size of the data records whereas each other record header has DataSize equal to the size of their actual data record.
 Thus each piece of data is always immediately preceded by a Record Header.
 When reading a record, if Bareos finds only part of the data in the first record, it will automatically read the next record and concatenate the data record to form a full data record.

 Volume Label Format

-For Bacula versions 1.27 and later, the Volume Label Format is:
+For Bareos versions 12.4 and later, the Volume Label Format is:

 btime_t label_btime; /* Time/date tape labeled */